schirrel/ModuleFederationEnhancedPlugin/packages/plugin/README.md

 ```

 # Disclaimer
-The need of these functionalities is part of my Master Degree with Embrapa at UFMS, and so them must to be like are writen here.
+The need of these features is part of my Master Degree with Embrapa at UFMS, and so them must to be like are writen here.
-Also some of these functionalities will be present or are being proposed to the oficial Enhanced module federation plugin.
+Also some of these features will be present or are being proposed to the oficial Enhanced module federation plugin.
 You can take a look at:
 - https://github.com/schirrel/enhanced
 - https://github.com/module-federation/enhanced/pull/2